uwcse440/web-cse440-wi18/_assignments/assignment1/index.md

 ### Grading

-This milestone will be graded on a scale of __3 points__:
+This milestone will be graded on a scale of __1 point__:

-- 1 point for each unique proposed idea (i.e., do not submit small variations on the same idea).
+- 0.33 points for each unique proposed idea (i.e., do not submit small variations on the same idea).

 <a name="project_proposal"></a>